Qlonever/OMWClassicWater/README.md

 ### Compatibility
 This mod is made for OpenMW 0.49.
 As of 9/21/2025, it works with development builds of 0.50, but it might not function with later versions.

+This will likely conflict with other core shader mods.
+Combine them with caution.

 I haven't confirmed that this works on Mac.
 If you use this mod on a Mac, let me know how it works for you.

 ## Tweakables